 Types of Individual Therapy

 There are a few different types of individual therapy.
 Therefore, it is important that each individual therapy program is unique based on the needs of the patient.
-When you attend individual therapy at Chapters Recovery, we ensure that the therapy you receive will be the most beneficial option for your particular addiction and mental health needs.
+When you attend individual therapy at Chapters Recovery, we ensure that the therapy you receive will be the most beneficial option for your particular addiction recovery needs.

 The different types of therapy in an individual therapy program can include any of the following therapies: